Tenshock/observability-102-trainings/README.md

 3. Add an ASP .NET web API `Greetings.Api` with a endpoint `/hello-world` calling `SayHi`.
 4. Make sure everything works with a little `curl`.
 5. For the web API
-    1. **Instrument the ASP .NET framework for metrics. <- YOU ARE HERE** ✅
+    1. Instrument the ASP .NET framework for metrics.
-    2. Add a custom metric on the `hello-world` endpoint.
+    2. **Add a custom metric on the `hello-world` endpoint. <- YOU ARE HERE** ✅
     3. Instrument the ASP .NET framework for tracing.
     4. Add a custom span wrapping `SayHi` call.
 6. For the Class Library